AionSystem/AION-BRAIN/frameworks/VELA/engineering-bridge/README.md

 2. Read the relevant bridge document for the question you are working on
 3. Check the [open questions register](https://github.com/AionSystem/AION-BRAIN/tree/main/frameworks%2FVELA%2Fopen-questions) for current status
 4. Open a PR or issue with your findings — all contributions welcome

-**The most critical path question is V-Q1.** If provenance filament tracing can be implemented at inference time with acceptable latency — the rest of the architecture becomes buildable.
-If it cannot — the architecture requires modification.
-That answer unlocks or reshapes everything downstream.

 ---